Wakamu/Grandiarchipelago/README.md

 ## Disclosure

-Reverse engineering of the game's code has been greatly helped by the use of AI
+- Reverse engineering of the game's code has been greatly helped by the use of AI
+- Implementations of most findings into actual useable hooks were also done with AI and fixed manualy.
+- All items and locations tables were done manualy

 ## How to use